-NOTE: To keep our unvaccinated younger patrons and our teen volunteers safe during the continuing COVID-19 crisis, there will be only LIMITED in-person teen volunteering at the library.
-This starts the week of June 28th 2021.
-In-person volunteer spots limited.
+NOTE: To keep our unvaccinated younger patrons and our teen volunteers safe during the continuing COVID-19 crisis, there will be only LIMITED in-person teen volunteering at the library until further notice.

 Virtual volunteering opportunities will continue until further notice.

-Click here for a slide show about some of the virtual volunteer opportunities that were available last summer for an idea of your options.
+Click here for a slide show about some of the virtual volunteer opportunities that were available during the summer of 2020 for an idea of your options.
 Please feel free to suggest projects of your own as well!

 Please email Miss Allison at firstname.lastname@example.org to inquire about volunteering.
 The teen volunteer application can be found here.

 Check out teen volunteer Dana's list of books, movies, and TV shows around the theme "Imagine Your Story."

 Check out teen volunteer Angel's Spring playlist and Rainy Day playlist on Spotify.